Key messages

 - increased risk of a range of chronic diseases in adulthood such as obesity, cardiovascular disease, hypertension, type 2 diabetes, and kidney disease (Arnold et al. 2016; Hovi et al. 2007; Hoy & Nicol 2010; Phillips 2006; Tappy 2006; White et al. 2010).

-Children with extremely low birthweight (less than 1,000 grams) are more likely to face psycho‑social problems and difficulties at school.
-It has been found that teenagers who had extremely low birthweight are less likely to do well at school and experience lower achievements on intellectual measures, particularly arithmetic (AIHW 2011).
+Children who had an extremely low birthweight (less than 1,000 grams) are more likely to face psychosocial problems and difficulties at school.
+It has been found that teenagers who had extremely low birthweight are less likely to do well at school and experience lower achievement on intellectual measures, particularly arithmetic (AIHW 2011).

 A complex range of maternal health and social and demographic factors can contribute to low birthweight.

-Other maternal health factors that contribute to low birthweight include excessive alcohol consumption during pregnancy, nutritional status, substance abuse, low or high body mass index, and maternal age (Howson et al. 2012; Kildea et al. 2017; Kramer et al. 2001; Moutquin 2003; Poulsen et al. 2015).
+Other maternal health factors that contribute to low birthweight include excessive alcohol consumption during pregnancy, nutritional status, harmful substance use, low or high body mass index, and maternal age (Howson et al. 2012; Kildea et al. 2017; Kramer et al. 2001; Moutquin 2003; Poulsen et al. 2015).

 See the HPF feature article Key factors contributing to low birthweight among Aboriginal and Torres Strait Islander babies for more detailed analysis of smoking and other factors contributing to birthweight.

-A study of the geographic access for Indigenous women of child‑bearing age (15–44 years) to maternal health services found that poorer access to Indigenous-specific primary health care services with maternal/antenatal services was associated with higher rates of smoking and low birthweight.
-The study found that approximately one-fifth of Indigenous women of child-bearing age lived outside a one hour drive time from the nearest hospital with a public birthing unit.
-The lowest levels of access for maternal health services were for Indigenous women in Remote and Very remote areas, compared with other areas (AIHW 2017).
+A study of the geographic access to maternal health services for First Nations women of child‑bearing age (15–44 years) found that poorer access to First Nations specific primary health care services with maternal/antenatal services was associated with higher rates of smoking and low birthweight.
+The study found that approximately one-fifth of First Nations women of child-bearing age lived outside a one-hour drive time from the nearest hospital with a public birthing unit.
+The lowest levels of access for maternal health services were for First Nations women in Remote and very remote areas, compared with other areas (AIHW 2017).

-The literature suggests that one way to improve outcomes for Indigenous mothers and babies is through improved access to, and take up of, antenatal care services (AIHW 2014).
-Antenatal care programs for Indigenous women have been shown to have a quantifiable impact on maternal smoking and alcohol use during pregnancy, maternal nutrition and breastfeeding practices, and that this, in turn, can reduce the low birthweight rate, pre-term birth, and child mortality.
+The literature suggests that one way to improve outcomes for First Nations mothers and babies is through improved access to, and take up of, antenatal care services.
+Many Australian government- funded antenatal care programs led by ACCHS for First Nations women have been shown to have a quantifiable impact on maternal smoking and alcohol use during pregnancy, maternal nutrition and breastfeeding practices, and that this, in turn, can reduce the low birthweight rate, pre-term birth, and child mortality (AIHW 2014).

 Implications

 The association between low birthweight and chronic disease in adult life suggests improvements in the rate of low birthweight are essential for improving health outcomes well into the future.
-The rate of low birthweight among Indigenous babies has not changed significantly since 2013, despite an intensified focus on reducing smoking during pregnancy and increasing early and regular access to antenatal care.
-The HPF feature article Key factors contributing to low birthweight among Aboriginal and Torres Strait Islander babies presents more detailed statistical analysis on low birthweight including trend analysis of gestational age (pre-term, early term, full term births), birthweight and key contributing factors such as maternal health, smoking during pregnancy and antenatal care attendance.
+The rate of low birthweight among First Nations babies has not changed significantly since 2013, despite an intensified focus on reducing smoking during pregnancy and increasing early and regular access to antenatal care.
+The HPF feature article Key factors contributing to low birthweight among Aboriginal and Torres Strait Islander babies presents more detailed statistical analysis on low birthweight including trend analysis of gestational age (pre-term, early-term, full-term births), birthweight and key contributing factors such as maternal health, smoking during pregnancy and antenatal care attendance.
 It also provides analysis of the level of improvement required in smoking rates to meet the birthweight target in the National Agreement.

 The multivariate analysis of perinatal data suggests that large improvements will result from lowering the rate of smoking during pregnancy.
 The inclusion of alcohol consumption during pregnancy is a useful addition to the National Perinatal Data Collection, from 2019, that will aid the analysis of maternal risks and birth outcomes in coming years.

 Australian governments are investing in a range of initiatives aimed at improving child and maternal health.
-Detailed descriptions are included in the Policies and strategies section and include the Australian Nurse-Family Partnership Program, Connected Beginnings, the National Tobacco Campaign’s Tackling Indigenous Smoking (TIS) program and the National Fetal Alcohol Spectrum Disorder (FASD) Strategic Action Plan.
+Descriptions are included in the Policies and Strategies section and include the Connected Beginnings, the National Tobacco Campaign’s Tackling Indigenous Smoking (TIS) program, the iSISTAQUIT program, Australian National Breastfeeding Strategy: 2019 and Beyond, and the National Fetal Alcohol Spectrum Disorder (FASD) Strategic Action Plan.
 See also measures 3.01 Antenatal care and 2.21 Health behaviours during pregnancy.

-The Health Plan suggests that efforts should be targeted at providing strengths based, culturally safe and holistic, affordable services to ensure a strong start to life.
-Birthing on Country services have the potential to support healthy pregnancies and should be explored as a way to offer an integrated, holistic and culturally safe model of care.
-For example, Birthing on Country services can support reduction and cessation of smoking in pregnancy through health-literacy approaches.
+The Health Plan suggests that efforts should be targeted at providing strengths-based, culturally safe and holistic, affordable services to ensure a strong start to life.
+Comprehensive, wrap-around, community-led Birthing on Country services have the potential to support healthy pregnancies by offering an integrated, holistic and culturally safe model of care (Department of Health 2021).

 As part of the National Agreement, the health sector was identified as one of 4 initial sectors for joint national strengthening effort and the development of a 3-year Sector Strengthening Plan.
 The Health Sector Strengthening Plan (Health-SSP) was developed in 2021, to acknowledge and respond to the scope of key challenges for the sector, providing 17 transformative sector strengthening actions.
-Developed through strong consultation across the Aboriginal and Torres Strait Islander community-controlled health sector and other Aboriginal and Torres Strait Islander health organisations, the Health-SSP will be used to prioritise, partner and negotiate beneficial sector-strengthening strategies.
+Developed through strong consultation across the Aboriginal and Torres Strait Islander community-controlled health sector and other First Nations health organisations, the Health-SSP will be used to prioritise, partner and negotiate beneficial sector-strengthening strategies.

 The policy context is at Policies and strategies.